Blockstream/satellite/doc/api.md

 blocksat-cli api listen --gossip
 ```

 When this argument is specified, the listener application tunes to the appropriate channel for gossip messages (channel 4).
 Furthermore, it automatically applies other required configurations to receive the gossip messages.
-For example, it automatically invokes the [`historian-cli` tool](https://github.com/lightningd/plugins/tree/master/historian) in order to load gossip snapshots downloaded via satellite.
+For example, it automatically invokes the `historian-cli`[ tool](https://github.com/lightningd/plugins/tree/master/archived/historian) to load gossip snapshots downloaded via satellite.

 ### Bitcoin Source Code Messages